-The way his dashboard was compiling the numbers also added to the discrepancy, due to grouping total connections over time in a way that didn’t make a lot of sense for measuring program content.
+The way his dashboard was compiling the numbers also added to the discrepancy.
+Due to grouping total connections over time in a way that didn’t make a lot of sense for measuring program content.
 Was the stream provider negligent in reporting the numbers?
-No, they were compiling them in a way that made sense for them: from the technical perspective of running an audio-streaming server.
+No, they were compiling them in a way that made sense for them.
+From the technical perspective of running an audio-streaming server.

-At RadioAnalyzer we have worked out filtering methods and algorithms to optimize the data for true usage scenarios by real listeners – and we continue to refine those methods all the time.
+At RadioAnalyzer we have worked out filtering methods and algorithms to optimize the data for true usage scenarios by real listeners.
+Additionally, we continue to refine those methods all the time.
 It’s an important step in using our tool to improve your station and increase the time your listeners spend there.
 There are other methods that make sense if you are looking for sales metrics, or a read on the technical performance, and that is fine.
 Just don’t confuse that with actual listeners, and true listening behavior.

 Know Your Toolbox

 The comfortable transition would be to take the new numbers and have them to perform exactly like the old ones, but it doesn’t work that way.
-I’d say a good 50% of our time in the first few months with a new client is spent helping them understand how the numbers work and where to look to best evaluate their product.
+I’d say we spend a good 50% of our time in the first few months with a new client helping them understand how the numbers work and where to look to best evaluate their product.
 We even go so far as to end our first training sessions with “Don’t ask us how to use a function, but come to us with a question on how to evaluate your on-air performance”, because that is what any kind of research should do for you: answer your questions.

 TL;DR: pick the right tools for the job at hand, find out how to best use those tools to create the results you want.